Fort Knox MEDDAC Recognizes SAAPM

 April is Sexual Assault Awareness and Prevention Month.
 This month we will be highlighting different ways you can actively prevent sexual assaults.
-Our first video comes from Sgt.
-Alfred Ladson, he gives his take on this year’s theme ‘Prevention Starts With You’ and highlights how each of us plays a major role in preventing unwanted sexual behavior.
+Our next video comes from Stephanie Pratt, she gives her take on this year’s theme ‘Prevention Starts With You’ and highlights how each of us plays a major role in preventing unwanted sexual behavior.

 |Date Taken: